WalltoWall/gatsby-plugin-paginated-collection/README.md

 ### Load more blog posts

 This example creates JSON files in the site's `public/paginated-data` directory containing the pagination data.
-Files in this directory are served at the root level of the site, allowing us to fetch the JSON at run time.
+Files in this directory are added to the site as-is, allowing us to fetch the JSON at run time.

 On the page where we display the blog posts, we query the first page of posts as part of the page's static query.
 These posts will be included in the static